UMEP-dev/UMEP-Docs/docs/source/UMEPforProcessing.rst

    * - LandCoverFractionPoint
      - READY
    * - LandCoverReclassifier
-     - Will not be migrated (Use any other built-in reclassifier)
+     - Will not be migrated (Use any other built-in reclassifier in QGIS)
    * - WallHeight
      - READY
    * - TreeGenerator